poiyomi/PoiyomiDocs/docs/special-fx/uv-tile-discard.md

 ## Discard Coordinates

-- `Type`: **Checkboxes**
+- `Type`: **Booleans**

 Defines which UV tiles to discard.
 These are organized into 4 rows (`v`) of 4 tiles (`u`), defining a grid of 16 discard tiles.
 The bottom left is the origin, and the top right is the maximum.
 The bottom left tile (`0,0`) is where most UV mapping is performed.

 When a box is checked, that tile is discarded.
-When animating these checkboxes, each one is it's own independent property.
+When animating these boolean checkboxes, each one is it's own independent property.

 **Table Reference:**